marciot/mac68k-fujinet-serial/README.md

 The software consists of a Macintosh Desk Accessory that allows the user to create a virtual modem or printer port.
 It can also install a virtual network driver, but this is just a non-functional stub.

-The virtual drivers then talk to the Pico residing on the [FujiNet adapter] via the floppy port, piggy-backing on ordinary DCD block I/O. With an appropriate code patch installed, the Pico will monitor read and write requests and treat access to certain blocks as a serial I/O.
+The virtual drivers then talk to the ESP32 residing on the [FujiNet adapter] via the floppy port, piggy-backing on ordinary DCD block I/O. When used with a specially modified version of FujiNet, the ESP32 will monitor read and write requests and treat access to certain blocks as a serial I/O.

-Presently, the Pico can operate in one of two modes:
+Presently, the ESP32 can operate in one of two modes:

 1. It can act as a loopback interface, echoing back any received data
 2. Bridge the connection to an external host via the USB port
-3. Pass the data to the ESP32 for processing

-While 1 and 2 have been completed and demonstrated, 3 has only been roughed out and is non-functional.

 [![FujiNet Serial Demonstration](https://github.com/marciot/mac68k-fujinet/raw/main/images/youtube.png)](https://youtu.be/d1GNirCGzVg)